kevinlondon/kevinlondon.github.io/_drafts/2022-11-30-backfill-considerations.md

    backfill is complete (for example, creating a more robust test environment or consistent staging environment)?

 Lastly, send out an announcement that backfill is complete!
+You've earned it.
-You've earned it, trumpet your success.
-One advantage of sending out an announcement is that it encourages you to gather a concrete set of metrics, which is something that's helpful when you're filling in annual performance reviews or promotion documents.
+One advantage of sending out an announcement is that it encourages you to gather a concrete set of metrics and impact, which is something that's helpful when you're filling in annual performance reviews or promotion documents.

+## Wrapping Up

-Overall, testing a large-scale production backfill requires careful planning and execution, and it is important to monitor the backfill in order to ensure that it will be successful in production.
+Overall, executing a large-scale production backfill requires careful planning, and it is important to monitor the backfill and verify the results.

-In my case, I learned many lessons the hard way and I hope this can help you avoid some of the challenges that come with backfilling a large production system.
-I eventually completed the backfill, and gained many long-term useful tools along the way.
-I wish you luck on your next production backfill!
+Following these steps helped me successfully backfill the production records at Amazon.
+I hope sharing my experience can help others navigate this challenging and important process.
+I wish you luck on your next backfill!